Walik23/SelfAssessment/Skills/JavaScript.md

 - Functions
   - function declaration 🖐️ used
   - function expression 🖐️ used
-  - return 🙋 explained
+  - return 🖐️ used
   - default parameters 🖐️ used
   - functional object
 - Data structures
-  - Array 🙋 explained
+  - Array 🖐️ used
   - mixin 👂 heard
   - extend 🖐️ used
   - typed arrays 👂 heard